flyyee/instancer/readme.md

 This authenication functionality can be extended by modifying the auth.py file.

+## Challenge server
+The challenge server is containerized with Docker.
+Build the Docker image then start up a new container using `docker compose up` (in start_cmd.sh)

 ## Todo
 - Add proof-of-work system to prevent excessive connections
 - Add ability to blacklist IPs
 - Create docker setup, with read only filesystem and setuid binary for internal server
 - Dockerise internal server to isolate any exploits run on it.
+Use Docker API for this.